Fort Phil Kearny

 In the morning of December 21, pickets on Pilot Hill south of the Fort, signaled an attack on the last wood train of the winter traveling along Sullivant Hills, and Carrington again ordered Capt.
 James Powell to relieve it.
 Capt.
 Fetterman asked to go instead, basing his request on seniority.
 Carrington let him go, after warning him to relieve the wood train and to not pursue Indians over Lodge Trail Ridge.

 Capt.
 Fetterman was in overall command with the 49 infantry, who Grummond followed with 27 cavalry.
 Capt.
-Brown, who was being transferred but wanted during his last days at the fort to "get Red Cloud's scalp," joined Fetterman unknown to Colonel Carrington.
+Brown, who was being transferred but wanted during his last days at the fort to "get Red Cloud's scalp," joined Fetterman.
 Civilians Wheatley and Fisher went along to test their new Henry repeater rifles.

 Shortly after the cavalry and infantry left the fort, the signal came through that the wood train had broken free and was on its way to the pinery.
 Now the decoys, a group of about 10 with representatives from Lakota, Cheyenne and Arapaho tribes took over.
 Indian accounts from Judge Eli Ricker's early interviews mention Lakota warriors Crazy Horse, American Horse and others, as participants in the decoy.
 They goaded the troops, shouting insults, and staying just out of firing range.
 It was a temptation which Fetterman seemingly did not resist, and he followed the decoy, crossing the ridge.
 The troops had no idea of the ambush awaiting them.